grafana/grafana-operator/documentation/deploy_grafana.md

 # Deploying a Grafana instance

-This document describes how to get up and running with a new Grafana instance no Kubernetes.
+This document describes how to get up and running with a new Grafana instance on Kubernetes.

 ## Deploying the operator